-This easy crockpot chicken teriyaki has a delicious sweet & sticky glaze thats made with no refined sugars.
-It’s a healthier twist on a traditional teriyaki sauce, so you can enjoy a guilt free pleasure.
-The chicken is slowed cooked until tender, and lets all teriyaki stock infuse into the meat.
-This delicious crockpot chicken teriyaki pairs really well with green veggies.
-You can also serve this teriyaki chicken over rice, giving you another healthy meal prep idea.
+This easy slow cooker teriyaki chicken has a delicious sweet & sticky glaze that’s made with no refined sugars.
+This slow cooker teriyaki chicken a healthier twist on a traditional teriyaki sauce, so you can enjoy a guilt-free pleasure.
+The teriyaki chicken is slow-cooked until tender and lets all teriyaki stock infuse into the meat.
+This delicious slow cooker teriyaki chicken pairs really well with green veggies.
+You can also serve this teriyaki chicken over rice, giving you another healthy idea.

-If you are looking for more healthy ideas like this crock pot or slow cooker chicken, make sure to check out our 54 Best Healthy Meal Prep Ideas (All less than $3 per serving!).
+If you are looking for more healthy ideas like this crock pot or slow cooker chicken, make sure to check out my 54 Best Healthy Meal Prep Ideas (All less than $3 per serving!).

 How to Thicken Teriyaki Sauce

-Thickening teriyaki sauce is super easy, if your recipe is good.
-It doesn’t need any additional thickening agents like cornflour or starch, these aren’t traditional.
+Thickening teriyaki sauce is super easy if your recipe is good.
+It doesn’t need any additional thickening agents like corn flour or starch, these aren’t traditional.
 The sauce naturally thickens during reduction into a sticky glaze.
-The thickening process comes from a mix of gelatine from the stock and sugar from the honey, even if some people use brown sugar.
+The thickening process comes from a mix of gelatine from the cooking liquid and sugar from the honey, even if some people use brown sugar.